 Why has something so inherently destructive been rebranded for corporate consumption?
 That is simply because these techniques work in the short term.
 People who manipulate others achieve the goals they set out to accomplish.
 Profit becomes the bottom line over the cost to the individual and humanity.

-As a result, companies must also then emphasize training in Ethics, because when you teach people to manipulate others to meet company objectives, they will also use these same skills to lie about other things.
+As a result, companies must also emphasize ethics training because when you teach people to manipulate others to meet company objectives, they will also use these same skills to lie about other things.
 For instance, EI training makes sexual predators more skillful at hiding their actions.
 It helps those who coerce or threaten others be more proficient at covering their tracks.

 Many people think there is a better way.
-Instead of learning tactics to mask our feelings and manipulate others, use the same effort to practice things that positively affect ourselves and others.
+Instead of learning tactics to mask our feelings and manipulate others, we use the same effort to practice things that positively affect ourselves and others.
 Practicing EI tactics makes us less aware of our impact on ourselves, others, and the planet.
-EI gives a short-term gain at everyone’s expense, which is why enhancing our awareness is a much better choice.
+EI gives a short-term gain at everyone’s expense, so enhancing our awareness is a much better choice.

 Self-Awareness Practices, a Better Way

-It’s the capacity to see the big picture, the ability to recognize oneself as part of a larger whole, it’s the awareness which links us all together.
+It’s the capacity to see the big picture and recognize oneself as part of a larger whole; awareness and consciousness link us all together.
 It helps us comprehend our humanity and need to care for others and the planet.
 Furthermore, awareness is the gateway to the virtues of the spirit.
-It’s what gives us empathy and motivation to act from an internal sense of right action.
+It gives us empathy and motivation to act from an internal sense of right action.
 Some say this is where the concept of Oneness originates.

 Instead of learning to mask your emotions and conceal the impact of your behavior, you learn to embrace them.
 You can learn to enhance awareness.
 It helps you see the implications of decisions that affect people and the planet.